Alimony Lawyer

 A judge may order you to pay all spousal support at once (lump sum alimony) or periodically (typically monthly or yearly).

-- When the supported ex-spouse remarries
+• When the supported ex-spouse remarries

-- When either partner dies
+• When either partner dies

-- When the supporting partner completes payment for the stipulated amount
+• When the supporting partner completes payment for the stipulated amount

-- When the judge determines the recipient can support themselves
+• When the judge determines the recipient can support themselves

 Spousal Support and Taxes

-Nonetheless, beginning 1st January 2019, under the 2017 Republican Tax Bill, people paying spousal support cannot deduct the payments for tax purposes.
+Nonetheless, beginning January 1, 2019, under the 2017 Republican Tax Bill, people paying spousal support cannot deduct the payments for tax purposes.

 Can a Washington DC Alimony Lawyer Help in Your Case?

-Solving alimony is usually not the easiest of things for divorcing couples, whether it’s through divorce trial or outside-the-court settlement.
+Solving alimony is usually not the easiest of things for divorcing couples, whether it’s through a divorce trial or an outside-the-court settlement.
 Each partner is keen on ensuring that the divorce settlement will not put their financial security in jeopardy, sometimes leading to fierce disputes.

-Undoubtedly, having an experienced attorney go through your case and divulge the facts revolving it can help ease the tense moments and allow for seamless divorce completion.
+Undoubtedly, having an experienced attorney go through your case and divulge the facts revolving around it can help ease the tense moments and allow for seamless divorce completion.

 Need Assistance with Spousal Support in Washington DC?

-Are you struggling with deciding who owes or deserves alimony, and how much?
+Are you struggling with deciding who owes or deserves alimony and how much?
 Are you afraid that your rights could be violated in an alimony settlement?
 It’s crucial that you seek the services of an experienced divorce lawyer in Washington DC.